 For listed buildings, you must be wary on changing it.
 When you change the window you should maintain or improve its grading, historic properties, materials, appearance and method used.
 Putting double glazing is not an intrusive way of handling historical Windows, it is allowable.

-- 2For a conservation places, when you replace Windows you must keep the original style of the window.The home structure should be preserved.Advertisement
+- 2The home structure should be preserved.For a conservation places, when you replace Windows you must keep the original style of the window.Advertisement

 Sash Windows is commonly used in period properties.
 They are composed of two vertical sliding frames, and sometimes fits so bad and with its single glass provides poor insulation.
 If you don't want double glaze for your sash window, there are other alternatives.
 And by this you can maintain the design of the sash window.
 And this alternative is same with double glaze in minimizing the escape of heat.
 The frame does not require for it to be plastic, you can use wood or metal.